Department for Sick and injured

 Cost of Visit $25.00

 Cost of Filling out health insurance form $ 3.00

 Cost of Insurance Company to process claim and Send Check $ 5.00

 Cost of Health Insurance Collection and General Administration $ 2.00

 Total Administrative Costs $10 for a $25 Charge = 10/25 = 40%.

 Obviously this would be nonsense.
 Possible ways out would be:

 1. Computers in office and in the insurance company which might reduce the costs to $2.00 for each and reduce general administrative costs to under 20%.

-2. Packaging small fee charges into a single â€œLimited pre payment package of service.â€ We have done this in our office and have been able to reduce overhead.
+2. Packaging small fee charges into a single â€œLimited pre-payment package of service.â€ We have done this in our office and have been able to reduce overhead.
 However, insurance doesnâ€™t recognize the package and we ended up making out health insurance forms for each visit.
 On the other hand, our preprinted forms allow us to do this for a minimal cost.
-I believe that with or without CHIP or an IPA-HMO that this concept is worthy consideration.
+I believe that with or without CHIP or an IPA-HMO that this concept is worth consideration.

 3. The Lifeguard IPA manages to survive and prosper in spite of complete prepayment with the exception of a $3.00 cash outpatient insurance charge and a $10.00 cash emergency room charge.